Creative Teaching Ideas for

 6. London to York.
 Mark her way from London to York by train.
 From there, she took a brougham to Misselthwaite Manor, near Thwaite in Yorkshire.

-4. York to Thwaite in Yorkshire.
+7. York to Thwaite in Yorkshire.
 Thwaite is a tiny but real place, northwest of Ripon on the map.
 Use the web to see the road Mary took from York to Thwaite, and have the kids figure out how long it might take in a brougham instead of a car.:

 A brougham stood on the road before the little outside platform.
 Mary saw that it was a smart carriage and that it was a smart footman who helped her in.- Ch.3

-You might want to read this excerpt to the kids, pausing to appreciate the linked sights and sounds of Yorkshire:
+You might want to read this excerpt to the kids, pausing to appreciate the linked sights and sounds of Yorkshire

 “Eh!
 We’re on the moor now sure enough,” said Mrs. Medlock.

 The carriage lamps shed a yellow light on a rough-looking road which seemed to be cut through bushes and low-growing things which ended in the great expanse of dark apparently spread out before and around them.
+A wind was rising and making a singular, wild, low, rushing sound.

 “It’s—it’s not the sea, is it?” said Mary, looking round at her companion.

 “No, not it,” answered Mrs. Medlock.
-“Nor it isn’t fields nor mountains, it’s just miles and miles and miles of wild land that nothing grows on but
+“Nor it isn’t fields nor mountains, it’s just miles and miles and miles of wild land that nothing grows on but heather and gorse and broom, and nothing lives on but wild ponies and sheep." -Ch.
+3

+8. Thwaite to Misselthwaite.
 For extra fun, let the kids choose one of these Yorkshire manor homes for the fictional Misselthwaite, then locate it on the web and have the kids plot the journey there.

 A LitWits activity from the Conflict